yushiangfu/study-notes/01-a-process.md

 ## <a name="todolist"></a> To-Do List

-- Study ptrace mechanism and refine section 'strace.'
-- Study signal more and refine section 'signal.'
-- Introduce PID and TID.
+- Introduce PID, TID, and PGID
 - Study namespace if OpenBMC kernel utilizes the feature.
 - Add more content to section 'boot up flow'
+- Introduct job control, session (process group)

 </details>